 As an expecting parent, you’re going to have a huge impact on your newborn.
 Becoming a father can be a steep learning curve, but you’ll be amazed when you find out what you can be capable of, and you’ll truly appreciate the lessons you’ll go through on your journey to fatherhood.

 1. You’ll learn that it’s okay to not know everything.

-Though many parenting practices are popular and effective, we are all profoundly different and those techniques don’t necessarily work the same for each baby.
-Some newborns prefer a tighter swaddle than others; some newborns will be comfortable sleeping alone, others won’t be able to rest without the presence of another human being.
+Though many parenting practices are popular and effective, we are all profoundly different, and those techniques don’t necessarily work the same for each baby.
+Some newborns prefer a tighter swaddle than others; some will be comfortable sleeping alone, and others won’t be able to rest without the presence of another human being.